 A National Geographic "Best of the World" city, Chengdu has a lot to offer.
-Here I narrow down five

-  of the best things to do in Chengdu.
-They include seeing giant pandas, learning to make Sichuan

-  dishes, visiting Wenshu Temple, exploring Huanglongxi ancient town and watching Sichuan opera.
+Here I narrow down five of the best things to do in Chengdu.
+They include seeing giant pandas, learning to make Sichuan dishes, visiting Wenshu Temple, exploring Huanglongxi Ancient Town, and watching Sichuan opera.

 1. See giant pandas at Chengdu Panda Base

-  A tour to Chengdu is not complete without visiting the city's most famous residents-giant pandas.
-To

-  see them, you have three options – Chengdu Panda Base (short for Chengdu Research Base of Giant

-  Panda Breeding), Bifengxia Giant Panda Base, and Dujiangyan Panda Center.
-However, the Chengdu Panda

-  Base is the most accessible one as it's situated just 10 km north of the city.
-A stop here offers

-  you the chance to catch a glimpse of what the life of China’s most treasured animal is like outside
+A tour of Chengdu is not complete without visiting the city's most famous residents-giant pandas.
+To see them, you have three options – Chengdu Panda Base (short for Chengdu Research Base of Giant Panda Breeding), Bifengxia Giant Panda Base, and Dujiangyan Panda Center.
+However, the Chengdu Panda Base is the most accessible one as it's situated just 10 km north of the city.
+A stop here offers you the chance to catch a glimpse of what the life of China’s most treasured animal is like outside a zoo.

-  a zoo.

 Giant pandas savoring bamboo at the Chengdu Panda Base

 The base is home to 152 (till 2015) giant pandas which are bizarrely reluctant to mate.
 Thus, scientists here are committed to getting these shy creatures to breed, which has played a big part in removing giant pandas from the list of endangered species.
 Spring is their mating season and if you visit in autumn or winter, you may see new moms feeding their young in the nursery.

 This is one of the most visited attractions in the city, so it's best to arrive early to beat the crowds in the morning, when these amazing pandas are most active and when you'll watch them having breakfast（8:00 AM-10:00 AM） or mucking around with each other.
 If you visit them in the afternoon, chances are that they're sleeping.